CristinaRuth/cristina-ruth/src/pages/posts/5-ways-writing-documentation-helps-YOU.md

+---
-# 5 Ways Writing Documentation Helps YOU
+title: 5 Ways Writing Documentation Helps YOU
+date: 2020-01-02T13:25:46.831Z
+excerpt: >-
+  Writing documentation helps YOU enhance your writing skills while enabling yourself and your teammates to be more productive.
+It also saves you time from meetings and emails in the future.
+By enabling others and having good written communication skills, you highly increase your chances of getting promoted.
+tags: ["career","tech","documentation","communication"]
+template: post
+---

 When I first started my professional dev career, I **hated** writing documentation.
 I didn't think it was as fun as coding and so, I never took the time to write them.